2KurvaGaming/Network-V9-exam/notes/Layer 2 - Data Link.md

 - They are used to identify devices on the same local network segment.
 - The first half of the address identifies the manufacturer (OUI), while the second half is the device-specific identifier.
 - MAC addresses enable communication within the same Layer 2 network by ensuring frames are delivered to the correct physical device.
+- The frame, as the Layer 2 PDU, encapsulates packets received from the network layer (Layer 3) and prepares them for transmission as    bits at the physical layer (Layer 1)
 - IEEE 802.1 standard defines the LLC sublayer and its operations.

 ---